 The key objective of the CRM framework is to assist management in managing climate-related risks while achieving the strategic objectives of the Organization.
 To achieve this objective, a proper relationship shall be developed between vision, mission, values, corporate objectives, and associated core processes.

-The CRM Function shall ensure that identified risks are attached/tied with at least one of the strategic objectives of the organization.
-Additionally, the CRM function should identify core processes & sub-processes associated with these risks.
-This linkage should be captured in the risk register and subsequently communicated to management via the risk dashboard.
+The CRM Function has ensured that identified risks are attached/tied with at least one of the strategic objectives of the organization, captured in the risk register and subsequently communicated to management via the risk dashboard.